 Sofia is a hidden gem and a great place to locate a short and long-term career development opportunity.
 The service sector is booming and its expansion gravitates around Sales & Account Management, Digital and Content Marketing, Customer Service, Business Development, IT, and Finance.

 Living in Sofia, you will discover that it is a place for everyone.
-From its highly structured corporate world in some of the big names in IT, Manufacturing and Service industries, to paradigm-shifting startup Silicon-valley like environment.
+From its highly structured corporate world in some of the big names in IT, Manufacturing and Service industries, to a paradigm-shifting startup Silicon-valley-like environment.
 The local culture blends well and offers productivity-driven organisational structures with a dash of Southern European vibe across the office spaces.
 A trending place for small and medium-sized enterprises is the Co-working space, and there are many in Sofia that offer a new and flexible manner of working.

-There are two (soon-to-be three) metro lines in Sofia – M1 and M2.
-M1 line runs from Slivnitsa Metro Station to Business Park Metro Station.
+There are four metro lines in Sofia – numbered from M1 to M4.
+The M1 line runs from Slivnitsa Metro Station to Business Park Metro Station.
 M2 line runs from Vitosha Metro Station through Obelya Metro Station.
 M3 runs from Gorna Banya station to Hadzhi Dimitar station.
 M4 runs from Obelya station to Sofia Airport.
 For more information, see the full map of Sofia Metro.

 Officially proclaimed capital in 1879, Sofia is an ancient village whose multi-level development can be traced to museums and open spaces.
 The eclectic look of urban architecture, with an almost paradoxical cohabitation of various styles, is confusing for some and inspiring for others.

 The fast expansion of the city over the past 30 years has led to rapid and dramatic changes in the infrastructure.
-Sofia, although still facing many challenges (unsettling repairs, unsupported old buildings, traffic, and an ever) growing car fleet-has a mysterious charm and opportunities for living and investment that are unparalleled with any other city in Bulgaria.
+Sofia, although still facing many challenges (unsettling repairs, unsupported old buildings, traffic, and an ever-growing car fleet) has a mysterious charm and opportunities for living and investment that are unparalleled by any other city in Bulgaria.

 There are so many things happening while living in Sofia, you can explore a lot, especially if you are using public transport in the city.
 One of the many, many places we recommend is to grab a beer in the city centre and enjoy the magical atmosphere.